pranjalchanda08/MeshX/README.md

 cat main/component/meshx/default/inc/meshx_config.h
 ```

-3. If the generator complains `Product Not Found`, check that `products[].name` exactly matches the name you passed to `code_gen.py` / `PROD_NAME`.
+3. If the generator complains `Product Not Found`, check that `products[].name` exactly matches the name you passed to `code_gen.py` / `--prod`.

 ### Notes and tips

-- Always re-run CMake (or the helper build script) after changing product profiles because the profile is processed at configure time.
+- Always re-run the build helper (or re-run the configure step) after changing product profiles because the profile is processed at configure time.
 - Use `tools/scripts/model_profile.yml` to see available element names and how they map to source paths and macros.
 - Keep `pid` values unique within a `cid` namespace to avoid accidental conflicts when you test product identification.

 ### Flashing and monitoring (ESP-IDF)